The Great Race to Inner Space: Our Surprising Future

 Thinking carefully about this race to inner space offers us many very interesting insights, about the nature of intelligent machines, both biological and technological.
 We will argue, for example, that when our machines wake up, perhaps later this century, and start improving themselves almost instantaneously from our perspective, it seems quite likely that they will largely ignore us.
 They be deeply focused on scales that are far denser and more dematerialized than those at which human civilization has operated up to the present time.

 Tomorrow’s machine intelligences will surely cover large parts of our planet with nanosensor grids, feeding themselves ever more fine-grained data on the biological and human social world that they emerged from.
-They’ll seek to deeply understand and model our physics, chemistry, biology, and sociology, to ensure they aren’t “blindsided” by aspects of the universe they don’t understand.
+They’ll seek to deeply understand and model our physics, chemistry, biology, and sociology, to make sure they aren’t “blindsided” by aspects of the universe they don’t understand.
 They’ll know they’ve successfully done so when they can predict, in realtime, what all of our biology does, the way we are learning to predict our global climate, or the molecular-scale activities of bacteria today.

 While they are learning the essentials of these macroscale systems, tomorrow’s intelligent machines will appear to us to be in a relatively quiescent period, a time of behavioral equilibrium.
 During this period they’ll appear be doing very little to Earth’s environment, from our perspective.
 They will surely create the equivalent of Earth’s cities, highly densified and dematerialized places in which they conduct the next level of inner space science and experimentation.
 But like Earth’s cities today, which take up just a small fraction of Earth’s space (3% of the USA, for example), the cities of the intelligent machines will be even more densified and dematerialized still.
 I would expect them to be 3% of the 3% of space that our cities occupy today, and vastly more sustainable and efficient in their use of time (a physically real resource, according to Einstein), energy, and matter as well.